groupserver/buildout/docs/groupserver-install.rst

 Configure GroupServer
 ---------------------

-The configuration of GroupServer is mostly carried out by modifying the ``config.cfg`` file, which is located in the root of the GroupServer folder [#cfgFile]_.
+The configuration of GroupServer is mostly carried out by modifying the :file:`config.cfg` file, which is located in the root of the GroupServer folder [#cfgFile]_.
 First you must configure the `GroupServer Site`_ itself.
 Next the `Zope`_ system, which will run your GroupServer site, needs to be configured, before the `database storage`_.

 GroupServer site
 ~~~~~~~~~~~~~~~~